 We are now publishing the slides of Mylène’s talk, they are available in PDF format.

-Two weeks ago, the entire Free Electrons engineering team (9 persons) attended the Embedded Linux Conference in San Diego.
+Two weeks ago, the entire Bootlin engineering team (9 persons) attended the Embedded Linux Conference in San Diego.
 We had some really good time there, with lots of interesting talks and useful meetings and discussions.

 In addition to attending the event, we also participated by giving 5 different talks on various topics, for which we are publishing the slides: